bcgov/entity/rfcs/rfc-manage-staff-role-and-account.md

 1. Account will be deligated to another account
 2. All permissions will be granular level, Auth API will control Permissions
 3. All partner apps should have to make API call to Auth API and get permissions before allowing access to the application
-4. We can show/hide components depending on the permissions they have.
+4. We can show/hide components depending on their permissions.
 5. staff have access to all functionality (with higher permissions)
-6. sbc-staff can assign less permissions than staff.
+6. sbc-staff can assign fewer permissions than staff.

-This approch will have high dev impact on both sbc-auth and other applications (partner applications always need to make call to sbc-auth to check permission)
+This approach will have a high dev impact on both sbc-auth and other applications (partner applications always need to make a call to sbc-auth to check permission)

 # Adoption strategy